-After examining the responses to the contract notice, the evaluation committee shortlists the service providers offering the best guarantee of satisfactory performance of the contract.
+After examining the responses to the contract notice/additional information about the contract notice, the evaluation committee shortlists the service providers offering the best guarantee of satisfactory performance of the contract.

 The shortlist comprises between four and eight candidates.

 If the number of eligible candidates meeting the selection criteria is greater than eight, the additional criteria published in the contract notice are applied in order to reduce the number to the eight best candidates.
 For further details, please see Section 2.6.11. (selection criteria).